KOBAS on the Command Line¶

 -a: Tells KOBAS to run the ‘annotate’ process.

--s dme: Enter the species for the species of the sequences in your input file.
+-s sce: Enter the species code for the species of the sequences in your input file.

 Note